danio86/coach-finder/README.md

 - __Header__

     - The header contains the Coachfinder logo which is a link to the home webpage and the navigation bar.
+The logo protrudes beyond the header edge.
     - The header has a fixed position and can be seen on all three websites at the top of the browser window.
     - The header tells the user the name of the company and clearly guides the user to all the points that interest them.